 Best Software

-February 21, 202610 min read
+February 21, 202617 min read

-Best AI Contract Drafting Tools for Custom Contracts (2026)
+The 8 Best AI Contract Drafting Software Tools in 2026

 Templates are the default starting point for most contract creation.
 But if you have ever tried to build a joint venture agreement, a multi-party revenue share deal, or a specialized consulting arrangement from a template library, you know the problem.
 The template gets you 40% of the way there.
 The other 60% is manual rewriting, clause swapping, and hoping you did not break the internal logic of the document.

 Custom contracts have always required either a lawyer drafting from scratch or hours of template surgery.
 AI is changing that.
-A new category of tools can now generate complete, legally structured contracts from a plain-language description of the deal.
+A new category of AI contract generator tools can now generate complete, legally structured contracts from a plain-language description of the deal.
 No template selection.
 No form fields.
 You describe what you need, and the AI produces a full agreement.

 This guide compares 8 tools that offer some form of AI-powered contract drafting, with a focus on how well each handles custom agreements that fall outside standard template libraries.